shubhlovesdata/Unified_Mentor_Internship_Projects/Laptop Price Analysis/README.md

 **Observation:** The model provides a price point closely aligned with the actual market value, demonstrating the effectiveness of the Random Forest Regressor and the feature engineering process.

-© 2025 | Developed by Your Name
+© 2025 | Developed by Shubhayan Baral